 Raspberries should have enough pectin in them naturally to gel on their own but you can add crystalized pectin or liquid pectin if you prefer just to make sure.
 Add the amount called for on the package for this amount of fruit.
 Add it when you add the sugar.

 If you want your jam to turn out more like a seedless jelly, strain the cooked berries through a sieve before you add the sugar to remove the seeds.
 It won’t be a clear jelly, but it will produce a lovely seedless jam.

 Pure sweet raspberry jam is a treat on toast, scones and biscuits, in classic peanut butter and jam sandwiches (who doesn’t love PB&J?), or simply added to ice cream on a warm summer day.

-My favorite way to enjoy jam and jelly is on top of rice pudding, or used instead of syrup on pancakes or french toast.
+My favorite way to enjoy jam and jelly is instead of syrup on pancakes or french toast.